ElginYc/ngee-ann-poly-unsupervised-machine-learning-project/README.md

-# ngee-ann-poly-unsupervised-machine-learning-project
+# Ngee Ann Polytechnic Unsupervised Machine Learning Project

+## Overview

-A Data Analytics project applying unsupervised machine learning techniques for customer segmentation and pattern discovery.
+A Data Analytics project applying unsupervised machine learning techniques on 100 customers' information from a bank.
+Each customer has a set of features including age, housing, number of years since being a resident, car owned etc. (a total of 20 columns).
+This  dataset focusing on numerical data and pattern discovery.

+- *Bank Data*

+The project covers:
+- Machine learning model development
+- Model evaluation

+### Dataset

+- **Dataset:** 'Bank_data.csv'